 I’m interested in looking at research methodologies, particularly quantitative methodologies through non-white, non-european, non-dominant cultural, non-patriarchial lenses, so I’m in the process of collecting books that cover the topic.
-My intention is to use what I learn in my day-to-day work, and to bring these into the course I’m teaching Spring term – Quantitative Methodologies for our College of Education.
 Here’s a list of what I’ve got so far.

 Note: Many of these books I have not had a chance to read yet, and right now I am focusing on chapters that address quantitative methodologies.
 I’m doing this because a) I love stats and b) quant methods are an area that have less coverage within the emancipatory, decolonization, critical frameworks.
 I have * books that I have read entirely or have read parts of.